 As a long-haired dog breed, Shelties shed a reasonable amount of fur, although their diminutive size means it's not nearly as bothersome as large long-haired breeds like Labradors or German Shepherds.
 Regular brushing will stop much of it from ending up all over your living room couch and keep it confined to the brush.
-However...

 The correct food and nourishment will help your dog live a long and healthy life.
 Cheap dog food brands use fillers and poor quality ingredients which fail to properly nourish your dog.
 This will have a direct impact on this health.
 In particular, avoid any dog food that specifically contains: meat and bone meal, meat by-products, poultry by-product meal, propylene glycol, ethoxyquin, BHA, BHT, mineral oxides or sulfates.

 Good dog food ingredients include: beef, lamb or poultry meal, vitamin E, C or tocopherols, and trace minerals in a chelated form.

 The article explains why the above ingredients are good or bad, what specific brands contain all the good stuff, and how to create a natural diet of raw meaty bones for your dog if you want to avoid packaged food altogether.
 Alternatively check out our recommended quality dog food brands below.

 Absolutely!
 Swimming is an excellent way to keep your Shetland Sheepdog fit, especially if she gets too lazy to run around.
 But it's also a great positive experience to give her as a puppy so she doesn't have the stress of fearing water her whole life.
 Cue lots of fun beach days or trips to the lake!

 One Sheltie is pure joy.
 Two is double the fun!
 Having two dogs of the same breed means they play together, have the same energy levels, similar temperaments, and won't accidentally hurt each other during play (as opposed to, say, a Lab pouncing on a Pomeranian).
-And as sensitive dogs, Shelties really don't like being left alone so having a companion dog to hang around with is much less stressful for them.
+As highly sensitive dogs, Shelties really don't like being left alone so having a companion dog to hang around with is much better for them.